Yasmani Grandal Player Props: White Sox vs. Tigers

-Yasmani Grandal -- hitting .306 with a double, a home run and four RBI in his past 10 games -- will be in action for the Chicago White Sox against the Detroit Tigers, with Michael Lorenzen on the mound, on May 27 at 1:10 PM ET.
+On Sunday, Yasmani Grandal (on the back of going 0-for-4) and the Chicago White Sox face the Detroit Tigers, whose starting pitcher will be Eduardo Rodriguez.
+First pitch is at 1:40 PM ET.

-He had a one-hit showing in his last game (1-for-5) against the Tigers.
+He had a hitless showing in his last game (0-for-4) against the Tigers.

 Yasmani Grandal Game Info & Props vs. the Tigers